Stocks Rebound, Oil Falls In Volatile Trading - UrduPoint

 Briefing.com analyst Patrick O'Hare said that from the rebound one can extrapolate that investors are feeling better about the Russia-Ukraine situation.

-"Market participants should know by now, of course, that talk from Russia is cheap," O'Hare said.

-OANDA analyst Craig Erlam told AFP the surge in European stocks is likey a "dead cat bounce" -- a market term referring to a rebound that briefly interrupts a prolonged downturn.
+OANDA analyst Craig Erlam told AFP the surge in European stocks is likely a "dead cat bounce" -- a market term referring to a rebound that briefly interrupts a prolonged downturn.

 "We appear to be seeing a temporary corrective move," Erlam said, predicting the rebound would not last as Russia continues to wage war on Ukraine.